Starting a Business in Vermont

 To take care of tax registration, go to the Vermont Department of Taxes.

-Alliance and Regus do not offer Vermont virtual business offices.
+Alliance Virtual Offices offers virtual offices in Shelburne.
+Regus does not offer Vermont virtual business offices.

 DaVinci offers Vermont virtual business office space in Burlington and Shelburne.
-Alliance also has space in Shelburne.
 But business owners in Montpelier or Rutland, and in other parts of the state, should ask local business owners.
 Also try computer groups for help in this area.
 Other options may be virtual business office space in nearby states.
 These are Massachusetts, New Hampshire, and also New York.

 Business credit is credit in a company’s name.
 It doesn’t tie to a business owner’s personal credit, not even when the owner is a sole proprietor and the only employee of the business.